Kepler Capital Downgrades CNH Industrial (CNHI) to Hold

-Kepler Capital analyst Alexandre Raverdy downgraded CNH Industrial (CNHI) to Hold yesterday and set a price target of $6.00.
-The company’s shares closed last Tuesday at $5.61, close to its 52-week low of $5.06.
+Kepler Capital analyst Thomas Besson downgraded CNH Industrial (CNHI) to Hold yesterday and set a price target of $6.00.
+The company’s shares closed last Thursday at $5.77, close to its 52-week low of $5.06.

-According to TipRanks.com, Raverdy is a 1-star analyst with an average return of -8.2% and a 34.1% success rate.
-Raverdy covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Daimler.
+According to TipRanks.com, Besson is a 1-star analyst with an average return of -6.0% and a 33.5% success rate.
+Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Infineon.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for CNH Industrial with a $8.67 average price target, a 55.4% upside from current levels.
+CNH Industrial has an analyst consensus of Moderate Buy, with a price target consensus of $8.67, representing a 53.7% upside.
 In a report issued on March 27, J.P.
 Morgan also maintained a Hold rating on the stock with a $8.00 price target.

 See today’s analyst top recommended stocks >>